About 45 min

 - 1/2 cup Croutons (optional)

-- 2 sliced thick cut bacon (optional) to garnish
+- 2 slices thick cut bacon (optional) to garnish

 Step by Step Instructions